vinistoisr/ratios/README.md

 - **Managing strict API limits** through bundling and caching.
 - **Turning raw data into actionable insights**, bridging our MBA finance curriculum with real-world data engineering.

-The Ratios Builder is more than a class assignment — it’s a practical tool we can use to compare companies quickly and visually, while respecting the constraints of real-world APIs.
+The Ratios Builder is a practical tool we can use to compare companies quickly and visually.

 ---